-Listening sessions and other outreach efforts with Indian tribes and NHOs regarding climate impacts have helped to shape this policy statement and underscore the severity of these impacts.
+Listening sessions and other outreach efforts with Indian Tribes and NHOs regarding climate impacts have helped to shape this policy statement and underscore the severity of these impacts.

-It also is important to acknowledge the often disproportionate impact of climate change on disadvantaged and underserved communities.
-These communities generally are limited in their ability to plan for and adapt to climate change, and thus may be constrained in addressing impacts on historic properties.
+It also is important to acknowledge the often-disproportionate impact of climate change on disadvantaged and underserved communities.
+These communities generally are limited in their ability to plan for and adapt to climate change, often lacking management and decision-making authority for key resources, and thus may be constrained in addressing impacts on historic properties.